 For a good selection of vegetarian dishes, check out RGB @ The Bean Hive on Jalan Damai and discover a quaint bungalow on a quiet, lovely back street in Kampung Datuk Keramat.

 With plenty of places to explore, here is an insightful guide to how you can spend 24 hours in various cafés around Ampang with Danny Marzuki on KL Eastside Stories – a platform dedicated to sharing stories about all that is great in and around Ampang.
 Follow them on Facebook or YouTube to keep up!

-On weekends, we love finding new discoveries and making day trips to explore the neighbourhood (and beyond).
-The best time to enjoy KL city centre on bikes or scooters with the kids is during the car free mornings on every first and third Sunday of the month where a route through the city centre is closed off to motor vehicles from 7-9am.
+On weekends, we love finding new discoveries and making day trips to explore the neighborhood (and beyond).
+The best time to enjoy KL city centre on bikes or scooters with the kids is during the car-free mornings on every first and third Sunday of the month where a route through the city centre is closed off to motor vehicles from 7-9 am.
 Alternatively, Taman Tasik Ampang Hilir is also a great location to spend Saturday mornings around the little lake with a perfect view of KLCC from afar.

 About Samantha Urlwin

 Samantha is a mum of three living in and loving Ampang!
 To share the secret gems of the neighborhood, she has created two Facebook pages: one for Expats in Ampang as a community space for sharing information and insight, and KL Eastside Stories, a page dedicated to visual storytelling about life east of the Petronas Twin Towers.